 5. Close your eyes and begin breathing/mantra chanting and maintain for 2-3 minutes.

-Step 9: The Tree Pose (Vrksasana)
+Step 9: Finish With the Tree Pose (Vrksasana)

 1. Begin by standing with your arms at your side.